retropassdev/RetroPass/README.md

 # RetroPass
-Retro Pass is a simple frontend for RetroArch running on Xbox.
+Retro Pass is a simple frontend for RetroArch and RetriX Gold running on Xbox.

 ![Video](/Docs/menu.gif)